(quote in thread title from its 'best new track'-bestowing p4k review)

 Yeah alright but how did the phrase “overpraised twink mediocrity” make it past the workshopping phase here

-― You're all losing so many points on your progress bars (Champiness), Friday, 12 January 2018 10:57 (three months ago) Permalink
+― You're all losing so many points on your progress bars (Champiness), Friday, 12 January 2018 10:57 (five months ago) Permalink

 Troy is not spelt with an 'e', do keep up.